LinkedInLearning/manage-storage-in-azure-4413556/chapter-4/chapter-4-readme.md

     pip install azure-identity
     ```

-4. Run the account_key python file
+4. Run the rbac list blobs file

 edit the file to update the account_url and shared_access_key